 The event on Wednesday 20 November at 7.30pm will be the UK premiere of La révolte des orgues by Jean Guillou, which features nine organs with percussion.

-It is being organised by the Cathedral in association with the Royal College of Organists and Viscount Classical Organs Ltd, which is supplying seven digital organs to complement the Cathedral’s two pipe organs.
+The event is being organised by Westminster Cathedral in association with the Royal College of Organists and Viscount Classical Organs Ltd, who are supplying seven digital organs to complement the Cathedral’s two pipe organs.
 The aim is to raise funds in support of the music in the Cathedral and for a new outreach campaign by the Royal College of Organists.

 Jean Guillou, who died in January 2019, made an immense contribution to the organ world.
 He was Titular Organist at Saint Eustache in Paris, and was known world-wide as a composer of instrumental and vocal music focused on the organ, as an improviser, and as an adviser to organ builders.